jirilamos/claude-code-wow-todo/README.md

 - Vaadin 24+
 - Maven

-### Vaadin Theme (IMPORTANT)
-If a custom Vaadin theme is used, it **must be created inside the frontend module** at:

-frontend/themes/<theme-name>/styles.css

-Example for this project:
-frontend/themes/todo-theme/styles.css

-This is required so that the Vaadin production build (Vite/Rollup) works correctly inside Docker (`mvn package -Pproduction`).

-Do NOT rely only on themes under: src/main/resources/META-INF/resources/themes

-because those are not sufficient for the Vaadin frontend production bundle.
+## UI Theme note

+This demo uses the default Vaadin (Lumo) theme.
+A custom theme (`todo-theme`) was intentionally removed to keep the Docker production build fast and reliable for live demos.

+If you want to add a custom theme later, make sure it is configured correctly for Vaadin production builds (Vite/Rollup), otherwise `mvn package -Pproduction` inside Docker may fail.

 ### Backend (Java)